Concordium/concordium-smart-contract-tools/cargo-concordium/README.md

 ### Verifying a build

 To verify that a deployed module was built from given sources there is a `cargo concordium verify-build` command.
 This takes a path to the module and optionally a path to the source `tar` archive.
 If the `tar` archive is not provided then it will be downloaded from a link embedded in the module, if available.
+The source link may also point to a gzipped `tar` archive.

 For example
 ```